aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

-# Inference workload deployment sample with optional bin-packing
+# Machine Learing Inference workload deployment sample with optional bin-packing
-The aws-do-inference repository contains an end-to-end example for running model inference locally on Docker or at scale on EKS.
+The **guidance-for-machine-learning-inference-on-aws repository** contains an end-to-end example for running model inference locally on Docker or at scale on Amazon EKS Kubernetes cluster.
-It supports CPU, GPU, and Inferentia processors and can pack multiple models in a single processor core for improved cost efficiency.
+It supports CPU, GPU, Graviton and Inferentia processors and can pack multiple models in a single processor core for improved cost efficiency.
 While this example focuses on one processor target at a time, iterating over the steps below for CPU/GPU and Inferentia enables hybrid deployments where the best processor/accelerator is used to serve each model depending on its resource consumption profile.
 In this sample repository, we use a [bert-base](https://huggingface.co/distilbert-base-multilingual-cased) NLP model from [huggingface.co](https://huggingface.co/), however the project structure and workflow is generic and can be adapted for use with other models.